The 4 Phases of the Project Management Life Cycle

-Whether you’re working on a small project with modest business goals or a large, multi-departmental initiative with sweeping corporate implications, understanding the project management life cycle is essential.
-Every project has essential milestones at the beginning, in the middle, and at the end, following a path from initiation to completion to evaluation.
+Whether you’re working on a small project with modest business goals or a large, multi-departmental initiative with sweeping corporate implications, an understanding of the project management life cycle is essential.

-Working with an understanding of the project management cycle helps you keep your project organized and on track from ideation to completion.
+Learn the four phases of the project management life cycle to keep your project organized and on track from initation to close.

 Project management life cycle overview

 Wasted money and resources can be prevented with effective project management, as 57% of unsuccessful projects fail due to communication breakdown.
 In the phases of the project management life cycle, you come up with the idea for a project, define its goals, plan for its execution, and guide it to completion.

 4 phases of the project management life cycle

 The project management life cycle is usually broken down into four phases: initiation, planning, execution, and closure.
 These phases make up the path that takes your project from the beginning to the end.

-In the initiation phase of the project, you identify a business need, problem, or opportunity and brainstorm ways that your team can meet this need, solve this problem, or seize this opportunity.
+First, you need to identify a business need, problem, or opportunity and brainstorm ways that your team can meet this need, solve this problem, or seize this opportunity.
 During this step, you figure out an objective for your project, determine whether the project is feasible, and identify the major deliverables for the project.

 Project management steps for the initiation phase

 Steps for the project initiation phase may include the following:

-- Undertaking a feasibility study: Identifying the primary problem your project will solve and whether your project will deliver a solution to that problem
+- Undertaking a feasibility study: Identify the primary problem your project will solve and whether your project will deliver a solution to that problem

-- Identifying scope: Defining the depth and breadth of the project
+- Identifying scope: Define the depth and breadth of the project

-- Identifying deliverables: Defining the product or service to provide
+- Identifying deliverables: Define the product or service to provide

-- Identifying project stakeholders: Figuring out whom the project affects and what their needs may be
+- Identifying project stakeholders: Figure out whom the project affects and what their needs may be